 One can’t stop praising this beautiful site of lush green coffee plantations with red cherry coffee beans all around.

 7. Cover Interesting Places on Your Belur and Halebidu Trip

 If you choose to travel from Bangalore or Mysore on the way to Hassan road, around 1.5 hours (200 km) from Bangalore explored a less discovered place “Shettihalli Church”, a ruined old church covered with 1-5 inch of river water.
 This beautiful location feels like you are living in a painting.

 On the way from there towards Belur temple, definitely stop at Shravanabelagola.
 This place is sacred to the Jain religion.
 It consists of a huge monolithic structure of Gomateshwara (Jain deity) and is flocked with a lot of travellers.

-Sri Kalabhairaveshwara Temple at Deveramane is another less discovered temple which was built prior to the Halebidu and Belur temple.
+Sri Kalabhairaveshwara Temple at Deveramane is another less discovered temple which was built prior to the Halebidu and Belur temples.
 It is devoted to Lord Shiva (An important Hindu deity) and also has the deity crafted on a hill.